This article was updated on 12/1/2022.

 This year it’s done something a little different with it’s #givegood campaign.
 The coffee chain created its first ever color-in holiday cup Starbucks and are encouraging people to decorate and tag the cups with the hashtag #givegood.

 Why it works: Effective user-generated content marketing is all about creating the opportunity for conversation and participation and Starbucks has done just that.
-Starbucks is also on to the fact that it’s not just the brand that can create great content and when you let them, they extend the reach of your brand exponentially.
+Starbucks is also on to the fact that it’s not just the brand that can create great content, but customers can too, and when you let them, they extend the reach of your brand exponentially.

 The takeaway: User-generated content can be incredibly powerful.